balderb/css-integration-mock-challenge/README.md

-# css-integration-mock-challenge
+# Css-integration-mock-challenge
-css-integration-mock-challenge trial exam becode
+css-integration-mock-challenge trial exam @becode Ghent

 In this exercise you will build three full integrations.
 As often is with CSS, this is an exercise in precision and accuracy (and a zest of dementia, because...
 CSS).